lowepowerlab/protocols/README.md

 * [x] [Best Practices for Markdown / editing protocols](markdown_best_practices.md)
 * [draft] [Git and Github](git_and_github.md) e.g. How to Update lab protocols with forking, committing, and pushing

 This repo is inspired by [Mark Mandel's lab protocol repo](https://github.com/mjmlab/protocols).
+What a gem.